 What can our close living and working relationships with non-human animals reveal about human society?
 Why do we eat some animals but consider others our best friend?
 This course examines our complicated and often contradictory relationships with animals.

-Prerequisites: SOC 151 or ANTH 161 or permission of instructor.
-Offered alternate years.
-(3 sem. hrs.)
+SOC 151 or ANTH 161 or permission of instructor

-SOC 304.
+SOC 304/CRIM 304.
 Criminology

-This course critically examines a wide range of criminological theories with special emphasis given to the ways that social factors can produce or reduce crime.
-Prerequisites: CRIM 116 or SOC 151 or ANTH 161 or POLS 151 or permission of instructor.
-(3 sem. hrs.)
+This course critically examines a wide range of criminological theories, with special emphasis given to the ways that social factors can produce or reduce crime.

+CRIM 116 or SOC 151 or ANTH 161 or POLS 151 or permission of instructor